Recamán's sequence: Visual representation

 The most-common visualization of the Recamán's sequence is simply plotting its values, such as the figure seen here.

-On January 14, 2018, the Numberphile YouTube channel published a video titled The Slightly Spooky Recamán Sequence, showing a visualization using alternating semi-circles, as it is shown in the figure at top of this page.
+On January 14, 2018, the Numberphile YouTube channel published a video titled "The Slightly Spooky Recamán Sequence", showing a visualization using alternating semi-circles, as it is shown in the figure at the top of this page.

 Sound representation

-Values of the sequence can be associated with musical notes, in such that case the running of the sequence can be associated with an execution of a musical tune.
+Values of the sequence can be associated with musical notes, in such that the running of the sequence can be associated with an execution of a musical tune.